 Here is a good example of using just one image to create the foreground piece of the mountain that wraps the castle within.
 In this step we also added some depth to the mountain.

 We will start correcting our castle's color really quickly.
 This way, all elements in your painting will work together, which in turn will be easier to edit as a whole later on.

 Open the CAMZ:depthRemapped file.
 This will be your depth map for your castle which is perfect for color corrections.

 Once open, use a Curves Tool to adjust the depth values of the image.
-Adjust it that you will have enough separation for each part of the castle.
-(See figure below for settings)
+Adjust it so that you will have enough separation for each part of the castle.
+(See figure below for settings.)

 Once you have adjusted the values, your image should look like this.
 Now we can use this as an Alpha Map to mask certain parts of our image.

 Copy this layer and Paste it into the Channels panel.

 Once pasted, Command/Control-Click on Alpha 1 and you will be able to create a mask for your image.

 Duplicate your Castle layer.
 Add a Layer Mask to the duplicated castle images.
 Your Alpha will be applied automatically to the first selected layer after.

 For every image you need to click on the Alpha 1 layer under the Channels Tab to create the mask.
 Alternatively, you can create an empty Layer Mask (pure white) and just Copy and Paste your mask onto the empty Layer Mask.